-The Banaue Rice Terraces is world-renowned and considered as one of the most famous landmarks and tourist destination of the Philippines.
+The Banaue Rice Terraces is world-renowned and considered one of the most famous landmarks and tourist destinations of the Philippines.
 Only rightly so since this living cultural landscape of unparalleled beauty truly lives up to expectations.
 The captivating scenery will leave you breathless and speechless at how despite modernization, these remnants of ancient civilization endure.

 Utilizing an elaborate farming system composed of wet-rice agriculture and religious rituals, this legacy is handed down, generation to generation without written records.
 No modern tools were also used in building these mud and stone-walled terraces.

 One can only be amazed at how the water is harvested from the mountaintops and then passes through a complex system down to the bottom of the valley, thereby distributing water evenly on all of the terraces.
 This living cultural landscape was also hailed as the 8th Wonder of the World, and featured in the Philippine banknotes, previous and present.